jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 [Repealed]

 ### CW 3C Certain partitions or subdivisions of land
-Exempt income where no more than minor economic disposal of land (1) An amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income if the person’s proportion of the value of the land they receive on the partition or subdivision out of the total value of the land still held by persons who were co-owners, whether alone or jointly or in common with another person, is no less than 95% of their contribution to the cost of the land, including costs to subdivide, develop, and build on the land, as a proportion of the total cost.
+Exempt income when no more than minor economic disposal of land (1) An amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income if the person’s end value proportion is no less than 95% of their acquisition proportion.
-Partially exempt income where more than minor economic disposal of land (2) If subsection (1) does not apply, an amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income to the extent given by the following formula:amount derived – (total land value x (acquisition proportion – end value proportion)).
+Partially exempt income when more than minor economic disposal of land (2) If subsection (1) does not apply, an amount that a person who is a co-owner of land derives from disposing of land to another co-owner on a partition or subdivision is exempt income to the extent given by the following formula:amount derived − (total land value × (acquisition proportion − end value proportion)).
-Definition of items in formula
-(3) The items in the formula are defined in subsections (4) to (7).
-Amount derived
-(4) Amount derived is the amount a co-owner receives from the disposal of their interest in the land to another co-owner on a partition or subdivision.
-Total land value
-(5) Total land value is the total value of the land held by all persons who were co-owners, whether alone or jointly or in common with another person, at the end of the partition or subdivision.
-Acquisition proportion
-(6) Acquisition proportion is the person’s contribution to the cost of the land, including costs to subdivide, develop, and build on the land, as a proportion of the total cost.
+Acquisition date for land provisions when no more than minor acquisition of land (3) For the purposes of the land provisions and sections CB 12 to CB 14 (which relate to income from disposals of land), if the person’s end value proportion is no more than 105% of their acquisition proportion, they are treated as acquiring the land they receive on the partition or subdivision on the date they acquired their interest in the undivided land or the date they are treated by section CB 15(2) (Transactions between associated persons) as acquiring their interest in the undivided land, whichever is earlier.
+Acquisition date for land provisions when more than minor acquisition of land (4) For the purposes of the land provisions and sections CB 12 to CB 14, if the person’s end value proportion is more than 105% of their acquisition proportion, they are treated as acquiring the land they receive on the partition or subdivision as follows:
+  (a) for the original land, being the proportion of land remaining after the calculation in paragraph (b), on the date they acquired their interest in the undivided land or the date they are treated by section CB 15(2) as acquiring their interest in the undivided land, whichever is earlier:
+  (b) for the additional land, being the proportion of the land calculated using the following formula, on the date the person became entitled to the additional land or, to the extent the additional land is acquired from an associated person, the date they are treated by section CB 15(2) as acquiring the additional land:(end value proportion − acquisition proportion) ÷ end value proportion.
+Bright-line start date when no more than minor acquisition of land (5) If the person’s end value proportion is no more than 105% of their acquisition proportion, their bright-line start date for the land they receive on the partition or subdivision is their bright-line start date for the undivided land.
+Bright-line start date when more than minor acquisition of land (6) If the person’s end value proportion is more than 105% of their acquisition proportion, their bright-line start date for the land they receive on the partition or subdivision is as follows:
+  (a) for the original land, being the amount of land remaining after the calculation in paragraph (b), their bright-line start date for the undivided land:
+  (b) for the additional land, being the proportion of the land calculated using the following formula, the date the person became entitled to the additional land:(end value proportion − acquisition proportion) ÷ end value proportion.
+Transitional rule for change in terminology
+(6B) For the purposes of subsections (5) and (6), if the undivided land was acquired before 1 July 2024, the bright-line acquisition date for the land is treated as the bright-line start date.
-End value proportion
+Meaning of end value proportion
 (7) End value proportion is the person’s proportion of the value of the land they receive, whether alone or jointly or in common with another person, on the partition or subdivision out of the total value of the land still held by persons who were co-owners.
+Meaning of acquisition proportion
+(8) Acquisition proportion is the person’s contribution to the cost of the land, including costs to subdivide, develop, and build on the land, as a proportion of total cost.
 Meaning of co-owner
-(8) Co-owner, in relation to land, includes a company in which the person is a shareholder, a person acting in their personal capacity, or their capacity as a trustee of a trust, partner in a partnership, or owner of a look-through company, even if they became a co-owner of the land in a different one of those capacities.
+(9) Co-owner, in relation to land, includes a company in which the person is a shareholder, a person acting in their personal capacity, or a person acting in their capacity as a trustee of a trust, a partner in a partnership, or an owner of a look-through company, even if they became a co-owner of the land in a different one of those capacities.
+Definition of items in formulas
+(10) In the formulas in subsections (2), (4), and (6),—
+  (a) amount derived is the amount a co-owner receives from the disposal of their interest in the land to another co-owner on a partition or subdivision:
+  (b) total land value is the total value of the land held by all persons who were co-owners, whether alone or jointly or in common with another person, at the end of the partition or subdivision:
+  (c) acquisition proportion has the same meaning as in subsection (8):
+  (d) end value proportion has the same meaning as in subsection (7).
+ExampleEverly acquires land on 1 October 2024.
+Her friend Daniel comes on as a co-owner (50:50 shares) of the land on 5 February 2025.
+Everly and Daniel subdivide the land and construct a house each.
+The subdivision is complete and new titles are issued on 15 June 2026.
+Daniel’s title ends up being 60% of the value of both titles.
+As Everly and Daniel go from owning a half share in the undivided land to being the sole owner of their parcel of land, they are disposing of their share in the parcel of land they did not keep to the other.
+Everly has disposed of some of her share in the land by more than a minor amount (more than the 5% safe-harbour) so only some of her income will be exempt, and she must calculate this under section CW 3C(2).
+All of Daniel’s income will be exempt.
+However, because he has made a more than minor acquisition of land (more than the 5% safe-harbour), his acquisition date for the land will be as follows – 5/6ths of Daniel’s property will be treated as being acquired on 5 February 2025 under section CW 3C(4)﻿(a) (as it relates to what he held originally), and the remaining 1/6th will be treated as being acquired on 15 June 2026 under section CW 3C(4)﻿(b).

 ### CW 4 Annuities under life insurance policies
 When this section applies